-- they dan be in order to bring the vision and values, as referenced ander i findiple 7t, to life. - ✓ The Force Executive Team have clearly defined leadership roles and objectives; they are responsible for implementing strategy and managing the delivery of services within their respective portfolios. - ✓ In 2018 the Force rolled out WMP Conversations, a new approach to managing people and performance across the force, along with supporting everyone to bring the vision of WMP to life in a real and practical way. - ✓ To build on capacity, collaboration arrangements are in place with neighboring forces for significant service areas (CMPG / Legal Services etc.) - ✓ Regional and national governance arrangements are in place in relation to national and regional programmes (Single Online Home, Specialist Capabilities, Blue Light Collaboration etc.) - ✓ The innovative Data Driven Insight (DDI) project is leading the national agenda in terms of data analytics.
-It will deliver a single, cleansed and integrated data set which will provide an enterprise wide search capability directly into the hands of our front line officers on their mobile devices, transforming data access, intelligence and tools.
-This system will also provide deep insight and analytics creating the step change in how information drives our actions in line with our Blueprint ambition. - ✓ As part of the HMICFRS Integrated PEEL Assessment (IPA) the WMP's arrangement planning for future demand was graded as 'Outstanding'. - ✓ An in-house automation capability within IT&D has been developed and implemented. - ✓ To build on the Force's expertise there are knowledge transfer arrangements in place as part of WMP2020, along with numerous academic collaboration work streams.
+- ✓ As part of WMPs three year strategy, a 'People Strategy' has been launched which outlines what WMP expects from its personnel and what people can expect, in return, from the organisation. - ✓ The strategy incorporates a future facing leadership framework, with individuals aiming to be champions in the workplace; creating an environment which supports, challenges and enables WMP officers and staff to be the best they can be in order to bring the vision and values, as referenced under Principle A, to life. - ✓ The Force Executive Team have clearly defined leadership roles and objectives; they are responsible for implementing strategy and managing the delivery of services within their respective portfolios. - ✓ WMP Conversations continues to be delivered across the force as a way of engaging with the workforce.
+This has recently been re-launched with a focus on measuring and improving our performance to meet the strategic objectives and drive personal, departmental and forcewide deliverables. - ✓ To build on capacity, collaboration arrangements are in place with neighboring forces for significant service areas including CMPG and Legal Services and future collaboration is being planned. - ✓ Regional and national governance arrangements are in place in relation to national and regional programmes (Single Online Home, Specialist Capabilities, and Blue Light Collaboration etc.) - ✓ The innovative Data Driven Insight (DDI) project continues to drive the forcewide agenda in terms of data analytics.
+It delivers a single, cleansed and integrated data set which provides an enterprise wide search capability directly into the hands of our front line officers on their mobile devices, transforming data access, intelligence and tools.
+This system provides deep insight and analytics, creating the step change in how information drives our actions. - ✓ As part of the HMICFRS Integrated PEEL Assessment (IPA), WMP's arrangement planning for future demand was graded as 'Outstanding'. - ✓ An in-house automation capability within IT&D continues to deliver forcewide capabilities. - ✓ To build on the force's expertise, there are knowledge transfer arrangements in place as part of WMP2020, along with numerous academic collaboration work streams.

-✓ The Chief Constable has hosted a series of Aspire to Inspire and Lead2Acheive development programmes and events across the Force to develop the capability of its leadership at all levels within the organisation.
+✓ The Chief Constable continues to host a number of Lead2Achieve and Senior Leadership events to develop the capability of its leadership at all levels within the organisation.